 Three passes:

-- Pass 1, red.
-Click a clearly red dot to set the target color.
+- Red.
+Click a clearly red dot.
 Tolerance 15%.
-The tool catches ~40 red points.
-Inspect: a few cluster centers have only one extracted point where you can see two overlapping markers — that’s normal for color-based extraction, document the limitation.
+Catches ~40 points.
+Inspect: a few cluster centers have only one point where you can see two overlapping markers — normal for color-based extraction.

-- Pass 3, gray.
-Tricky because the gray cluster is densest and the gridlines are also gray-ish.
+- Gray.
+Tricky because the cluster is densest and gridlines are also gray-ish.
 Drop tolerance to 8%.
-Inspect the result against the original; if axes get picked up, mask them with a quick crop or remove them as a post-pass cleanup.
+If axes get picked up, mask with a crop or clean up post-pass.

 Step 3: calibrate